ab-a/SSH-Management/README.md

 This installation is in 3 parts, the `web user interface`, the `master` script and the `agent` script.

+At first, clone the repo in `/srv/ssh-management` (or any directory you want).

 ### Master

 Create an user who manage the SSH-Key and specify the home (here `/srv/ssh-management`) :